kevintom98/kevintom98/README.md

 ### I am a budding embedded engineer, who is trying to find balance between hardware and software

-Full time grduate student at University of Colorado, Boulder specializing in Embedded System and IoT.
+Full time graduate student at University of Colorado Boulder specializing in Embedded Systems and IoT.

 🌱 I’m currently learning C advanced concepts and design of embedded systems from scratch.